Olga Morozova

-Olga Vasilyevna Morozova (Ольга Васильевна Морозова; born 22 February 1949) is a retired tennis player who competed for the Soviet Union.
-She was the runner-up in singles at the 1974 French Open and 1974 Wimbledon Championships.
-Due to her achievements as both player and coach, Morozova often is referred to as the Godmother of Russian tennis.
+Olga Vasilyevna Morozova (Ольга Васильевна Морозова; born 22 February 1949) is a Russian former professional tennis player.
+Competing for the Soviet Union, she was the runner-up in women's singles at the 1974 French Open and 1974 Wimbledon Championships, and the first Soviet player to win a major, in women's doubles at the 1974 French Open.
+Her ground-breaking playing career, combined with her distinguished coaching career, has led to Morozova being labelled the "Godmother of Russian tennis".

 Career

-Born in Moscow, Morozova started to play tennis aged 10.
-By 16, Morozova had improved so quickly that she was invited to represent the USSR at Wimbledon in the Girls Singles.
-Travelling internationally for the first time and playing on grass for the first time, Morozova won the 1965 Wimbledon junior's singles title.
+Morozova started playing tennis at the age of 10, with Nina Teplyakova as her first and career-long coach.
+By 16, Morozova had improved so quickly that she was invited to represent the USSR at Wimbledon in the girls singles.

+Travelling internationally for the first time and playing on grass for the first time, Morozova won the 1965 Wimbledon Junior Girls' singles title.

-Morozova was the first Soviet tennis player, male or female, to reach the singles final of any major tournament when she was the runner-up at the 1972 Italian Open.
+Morozova would go on to become the first Soviet tennis player, male or female, to reach the singles final of any major tournament when she was the runner-up at the 1972 Italian Open.
 However, the peak of Morozova's career came during the summer of 1974 when she was the women's singles runner-up at both Wimbledon and the French Open, losing to Chris Evert on both occasions.
-At Wimbledon she shocked the defending champion Billie Jean King in straight sets in the quarters, and then came back from a set down against Virginia Wade to win the semi-final 6–4 in the third.
-She rose to No. 3 in the world going into the US Open that year — the highest ranking she achieved in her career.
+At Wimbledon she shocked the defending champion Billie Jean King in straight sets in the quarterfinals, and then came back from a set down against Virginia Wade to win the semifinal 6–4 in the third.
+She rose to No. 3 in the world going into the US Open that year – the highest ranking she achieved in her career.

-In terms of other achievements, Morozova became the first Soviet tennis player, male or female, to win a Grand Slam title when she teamed with Evert to win the women's doubles championship at the French Open in 1974.
-She was the first Soviet player to lead her team to the Federation Cup semifinals in 1978 (and again in 1979).
-She and Alex Metreveli were the first USSR players to reach a Grand Slam final when they teamed at Wimbledon in 1968, losing to Margaret Court and Ken Fletcher.
-As well as winning the French Open doubles in 1974, Morozova also was the runner-up at the 1975 Australian Open (teaming with Margaret Court), the 1975 French Open (teaming with Julie Anthony) and the 1976 US Open (teaming with Virginia Wade).
+Morozova became the first Soviet tennis player, male or female, to win a major title when she teamed with Evert to win the women's doubles championship at the French Open in 1974.
+She was also the first Soviet player to lead her team to the Federation Cup semifinals in 1978 (and again in 1979).
+She and Alex Metreveli were the first USSR players to reach a Grand Slam tournament final when they teamed at Wimbledon in 1968, losing to Margaret Court and Ken Fletcher.
+In addition to winning the French Open doubles in 1974, Morozova finished runner-up at the 1975 Australian Open (teaming with Margaret Court), the 1975 French Open (with Julie Anthony) and the 1976 US Open (with Virginia Wade).